snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

 $ ./igluctl static pull /path/to/static/registry iglu.acme.com:80/iglu-server f81d4fae-7dec-11d0-a765-00a0c91e6bf6
 ```

+## static s3cp

+`igluctl static s3cp` enables you to upload JSON Schemas to chosen S3 bucket.
+This is helpful for generating a remote iglu registry which can be served from S3 over http(s).

+`igluctl static s3cp` accepts two required arguments and several options:

+- `input` - path to your files.
+Required.
+- `bucket` - S3 bucket name.
+Required.
+- `s3path` - optional S3 path to prepend your input root.
+Usually you don’t need it.
+- `accessKeyId` - your AWS Access Key Id.
+This may or or may not be required, depending on your preferred authentication option.
+- `secretAccessKey` - your AWS Secret Access Key.
+This may or or may not be required, depending on your preferred authentication option.
+- `profile` - your AWS profile name.
+This may or or may not be required, depending on your preferred authentication option.
+- `region` - AWS S3 region.
+Default: `us-west-2`
+- `skip-schema-lists` - Do not generate and upload schema list objects.

+`igluctl static s3cp` tries to closely follow AWS CLI authentication process.
+First it checks if profile name or `accessKeyId`/`secretAccessKey` pair provided and uses it.
+If neither of above provided - it looks into `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` environment variables.
+If above aren’t available as well - it `~/.aws/config` file.
+If all above failed - it exits with error.

 ## static deploy

 `igluctl static deploy` performs whole schema workflow at once.